 5. Obtain compliance certificates from renovation works.

-To ensure your property will not be de-valued due to any faulty plumbing it is always recommended to complete a spot check prior to sale.
+To ensure your property will not be de-valued due to any faulty plumbing it is always recommended to complete a spot check prior to sale before the pre-sale building inspection date.
 All agents recommend an independent inspector to assess the home and you would not want the buyer turned away because of uncompliant plumbing works.

 Many items get put down the kitchen sink daily and it is important to ensure we monitor this to avoid the mess for the plumber.
 A range of foreign objects such as food and waste scraps, soaps and coffee waste all pass by and build up over time if we do not clear our dishes or empty the waste into our bins.Read More